-For many people struggling with drug addiction, though, the substance they abuse costs a lot of money.
-Whether they abuse illicit drugs like heroin or crack cocaine, or find alternative sources for prescription drugs like oxycodone or Adderall, acquiring drugs in large amounts to abuse them is expensive.
+For many people struggling with drug addiction, the substance they misuse costs a lot of money.
+Whether they use illicit drugs like heroin or crack cocaine, or find alternative sources for prescription drugs like oxycodone or Adderall, acquiring drugs in large amounts is expensive.

 Finding a way to get a supply of drugs is a compulsion, which the person cannot control.
 They will do anything to acquire the substance, including running up massive amounts of debt, pulling all their money out of savings, and maybe even getting a second mortgage or selling a car.

 Of course, illicit drugs will be expensive upfront.
 The more financially insidious addictions are to pills – prescription drugs with refills that insurance will cover at first.
 However, many drugs like oxycodone and hydrocodone are tightly regulated, so getting frequent refills for “lost” prescriptions becomes hard.

 The Financial Cost of Addiction

 Fake or illicit versions of prescription opioids were $3 per pill with at least $75 per day being spent on a small supply.
 Heroin can cost as much as $220 per gram.
 Even legal drugs like alcohol can be expensive when someone drinks a handle of whiskey or a bottle of wine per day.

 If a legitimate prescription is not involved, spending money on pills is harmful.
-Get help to safely detox from the drug and then get professional addiction treatment to leave substance abuse in the past.
+Get help to safely detox from the drug and then get professional addiction treatment to leave substance misuse in the past.